PowerLedger/powr/docs/src/developing/clients/jsonrpc-api.md

 ### accountSubscribe

-Subscribe to an account to receive notifications when the lamports or data for a given account public key changes
+Subscribe to an account to receive notifications when the sparks (equivalent to lamports) or data for a given account public key changes

 #### Parameters: